 By Peter Marsh

-The blunt speaking Mr de Lazslo is chief executive and owner of Harwin, a company based near Portsmouth in Southern England.
-Harwin is a global leader in a niche area of electronics – making tiny connectors for plugging together circuitry in a range of products from aircraft control systems to fire alarms.
+The blunt speaking Mr de Lazslo (pictured above and below, with one of his youthful employees) is chief executive and owner of Harwin.
+The company based near Portsmouth in southern England.
+It’s a global leader in a niche area of electronics – making tiny connectors for plugging together circuitry in a range of products from aircraft control systems to fire alarms.
 Harwin makes its connectors – built up from collections of wires and precisely machined metal and plastic components – in 50,000 varieties.

 Of its revenues last year of nearly £19m, 60 per cent was exported.
 Mr de Laszlo reckons Harwin is on course to reach annual sales of £30m in the next three years.